Harley-xk/MaLiang/README.md

 iOS 9.0+, Swift 4.1+ </br>

-The core painting Module is baseed on OpenGL ES 3.0.
-Which comes with iOS 7.0</br>
+The core painting module is based on OpenGL ES 3.0</br>

 You can simply make it compatible with lower version of iOS and swift by changing only serval lines of code.